 There have been reports of bacterial keratitis associated with the use of multiple dose containers of topical ophthalmic products.
 These containers had been inadvertently contaminated by patients who, in most cases, had a concurrent corneal disease or a disruption of the ocular epithelial surface (see PRECAUTIONS, Information for Patients).

 Patients should be instructed to avoid allowing the tip of the dispensing container to contact the eye or surrounding structures.

-Patients should also be instructed that ocular preparations, if handled improperly, can become contaminated by common bacteria known to cause ocular infections.
-Serious damage to the eye and subsequent loss of vision may result from using contaminated solutions.
-(See PRECAUTIONS, General.)
+Patients should also be instructed that ocular solutions, if handled improperly, can become contaminated by common bacteria known to cause ocular infections.
+Serious damage to the eye and subsequent loss of vision may result from using contaminated solutions (see PRECAUTIONS, General).

 Patients should also be advised that if they develop an intercurrent ocular condition (e.g., trauma, ocular surgery or infection), they should immediately seek their physician’s advice concerning the continued use of the present multidose container.